zym9863/StatEase/README_EN.md

 1. Switch to the "Example Data" tab
 2. Select an example dataset from the dropdown menu
 3. Click the "Analyze" button to get results

+### Parameter Estimation

+1. Switch to the "Parameter Estimation" tab
+2. Enter data in the text box, separated by commas, spaces, or line breaks
+3. Select the estimation type (mean estimation or proportion estimation)
+4. Choose a confidence level (90%, 95%, or 99%)
+5. If proportion estimation is selected, enter a threshold value (values greater than or equal to this are considered "successes")
+6. Click the "Calculate Parameter Estimation" button to get results